Meet the Team

 Mick Garrihy is a former police officer who has completed 30 years’ service in UK policing.
 He started his career in the Metropolitan Police Service (MPS), serving in inner-city areas of Brixton, Peckham and Lewisham and then as a specialist on the MPS dedicated public order unit.
 After completing 18 years in the MPS, he transferred to the Cheshire Constabulary as an inspector for Chester’s local Community Policing Team.
 He worked in other specialist and operational roles, including project management and Superintendent for Partnerships and Community Policing.
 He then spent four years as an operational Chief Superintendent BCU Commander, securing the first police area Charter Mark for customer service excellence.

-Clodagh Chapman is a writer, theatre maker and filmmaker.
+Clodagh Chapman is a writer, director and programmer.
 She has previously made work for VAULT Festival, Loco Klub and Chickenshed, and her films have made the Official Selection of BIFA- and BAFTA-qualifying festivals.
 She’s curated and hosted events for BFI London Film Festival, and previewed submissions for BFI Future Film Festival.
 She also produces Even Baddies Wear Helmets.
 Clodagh studied Geography at the University of Bristol, graduating with First Class Honours, before training at the Royal Central School of Speech & Drama.

 w: clodaghchapman.co.uk // t/i: @CloChpmn